-- 1) Extract features from the incoming raw motion data - 2) Cluster the features of the raw signal into a set of pre-defined characteristics or figures of merit - 3) Compare the characteristics to a template or knowledge base and classify the state as red or green
+- 2) Cluster the features of the raw signal into a set of pre-defined characteristics or figures of merit - 3) Compare the characteristics to a template or knowledge base and classify the state as red or green

 In any signal classifier designed to advise of asphyxial arrest, physiologic rate information must be obtained to determine the time at the onset of interrupted breathing.
 Although this information will not be previewed by corrections staff, the attributes and the presence/absence of heart and respiration rate information are used to determine signal quality, life-sustaining rhythm,s and the morphological consistency that may merit an alarm.